-16-12.50-D. Streams without Established Base Flood Elevations and/or Floodway (A-Zones)
+16-10.50-D. Streams without Established Base Flood Elevations and/or Floodway (A-Zones)

 - 1. For a residential single-lot development not part of a subdivision within a special flood hazard area, where streams exist but no base flood data have been provided (A-Zones), the community development director must review and reasonably utilize any available scientific or historic flood elevation data, base flood elevation and floodway data, or future-conditions flood elevation data available from a federal, state, local or other source, in order to administer the provisions of this article. - 2.
 If data are not available from any of these sources, the following provisions apply: - a.
-No encroachments, including structures or fill material, may be located within an area equal to twice the width of the stream or 50 feet from the top of the bank of the stream, whichever is greater. - elevation data, new construction and substantial improvements of existing structures must have the lowest floor of the lowest enclosed area (including basement) elevated at least 3 feet above the highest adjacent grade at the building site.
+No encroachments, including structures or fill material, may be located within an area equal to twice the width of the stream or 50 feet from the top of the bank of the stream, whichever is greater. - b.
+In special flood hazard areas without base flood or future-conditions flood elevation data, new construction and substantial improvements of existing structures must have the lowest floor of the lowest enclosed area (including basement) elevated at least 3 feet above the highest adjacent grade at the building site.
 Openings sufficient to facilitate the unimpeded movements of floodwaters must be provided in accordance with Sec.
-16-12.50-A.5.
+16-10.50-A.5.

-16-12.50-E. Areas of Shallow Flooding (AO-Zones)
+16-10.50-E. Areas of Shallow Flooding (AO-Zones)